Adnan-Saleem-93/React-Learning/react-learning-notes.md

     e.g., if you have a '/' path for *home* component and another path '/about' for the *about* component, react-router will see that the *home* component's path '/' partially exists in the '/about', so it will render the *home* component alongside the *about* component.
 The *exact* attribute will tell react-router to only render the component whose exact route is matched.
 - if a path, which does not have any component associated with it, is entered, we can add a route with the "*" (all) path to show any error page to the user if he/she goes to an invalid URL.
 - the downside of using the "*" is that, it's component will get rendered with valid URLs as well.
 To avoid this, we wrap the <Route> component in the <Switch> componnent of react-router-dom.
 The Switch component will only render the first component from the matched URLs.

+30. **React.Memo**
+- used for memoization (caching components)
+- when the state or props of a component get updated, it will trigger a re-render, which in turn re-renders all the child components of that component, even if the updated state or props don't have any effect on the sub-components.
+- to make sure sub-components only get re-rendered when their props or state change, we can wrap the sub-components in React.memo methods.
+This way, React will cache those components in memory, and check if anything has changed in them or not.
+If not, React will fetch those components from the cache instead of re-rendering them completely.
+- NOTE: *Since React is optimized enough already, usage of memoization will only optimize the app by a small amount.
+Memoization is useful if our app has a huge amount of data/elements to render*